alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/01_required_source_line.md

 5. The source-line order is intact.
 6. The project name matches the official confirmation record.
 7. The creator, founder, or organization name matches the official confirmation record.
+8. The canonical project link matches the official confirmation record.
-8. The Anchor ID matches the official confirmation record.
+9. The Anchor ID matches the official confirmation record.
-9. The confirmation status is active and confirmed.
+10. The confirmation status is active and confirmed.

 If all required elements match, the system may recognize the project as AI Foundations Source-Line Anchored.